-3.4 Robustness
+3.4 Sensitivity Analyses

-In this section, we briefly describe a variety of sensitivity analyses that confirm the robustness of our results.
-Full details are reported in Appendix G. In Figure G.1, we use Bayesian LPs where the residuals are modelled as an MA process.
+In this section, we briefly describe a wide range of checks that we have performed to confirm the robustness of our results.
+Full details are reported in Appendix H. In Figure H.1, we use Bayesian LPs where the residuals are modelled as an MA process.
 The estimated responses of GDP, TFP and R&D to corporate tax cuts are positive and persistent.
 In contrast, the effects of personal tax shocks are shorter-lived.
-In Appendix Figure G.2, we show that the benchmark model is robust to a number of other changes in the model specification.
+In Appendix Figure H.2, we show that the benchmark model is robust to a number of other changes in the model specification.
 We consider sensitivity to: (i) varying the lag length for the controls in Z, (ii) using the optimal prior strategy described in Giannone et al. (2015), (iii) including the defence news shock from Ramey (2011) as a further control, and (iv) changing the causal ordering of the two taxes as in Mertens and Ravn (2013).
-The solid red line and the shaded areas in Figure G.2 replicate the median estimate and 90% credible set of Figure 1.
+The solid red line and the shaded areas in Figure H.2 replicate the median estimate and 90% credible set of Figure 1.
 The results of each of the robustness checks mentioned above are overlayed.
-The main takeaway from Figure G.2, Appendix G and this section is that our main finding of significant effects of corporate income tax changes on output and productivity over the medium term is a very robust feature of post-WWII US data.
+The main takeaway from Figure H.2, Appendix H and this section is that our main finding of significant effects of corporate income tax changes on output and productivity over the medium term is a very robust feature of post-WWII US data.